Lottery Aware Sparsity Hunting: Enabling Federated Learning on Resource-Limited Edge: Experiments

-show the performance of FL models when the clients are communication limited.
-In particular, we see both PDST and SPDST can significantly outperform other approaches in yielding a significantly well-trained model at low comm. budget.
-This can be attributed to their significantly smaller model sizes, helping them to run for higher number of rounds than others, on a limited bandwidth scenario. \textbf{Time and communication overhead for \texttt{stage 1}.} Mask evaluation \texttt{stage 1} uses one
+\textbf{Convergence versus communication costs.} Fig.~\ref{fig:comm_abl_and_rnt_abl} shows the performance of FL models when the clients have a limited communication budget.
+In particular, PDST and SPDST can significantly outperform other approaches at low communication budgets (even FedAvg).
+This can be attributed to their substantially smaller model sizes, helping them to communicate more rounds than others on a limited bandwidth scenario.